DanyMurillo/LearningRepo/README.md

 # LearningRepo
-This repo is for projects related to myself learning to program while reading "The Self-Taught Programmer: The Definitive Guide to Programming Professionally"
+This repo is for projects related to learning